pannous/hieros/docs/Home.md

 ![copper king homeland](https://user-images.githubusercontent.com/516118/36067430-670c7c6e-0ebd-11e8-9071-702100d3314b.png)
 Danube copper kings conquering the world.

-Only recently has the caucasian [Maykop culture](https://en.wikipedia.org/wiki/Maykop_culture) been redated to begin about 4000BC.
-As it contains more gold and artefacts from Sumer than the whole rest of Mesopotamia, its central position in the formation of urbanization becomes more and more evident.
+Only recently has the Caucasian [Maykop culture](https://en.wikipedia.org/wiki/Maykop_culture) been redated to begin about 4000BC.
+As it contains more gold and artifacts from Sumer than the rest of the whole Mesopotamia, its central position in the formation of urbanization becomes more and more evident.
 Their [kurgan](https://en.wikipedia.org/wiki/Kurgan) mounts, some still reaching over 50 meters height, can be seen as predecessors of Egyptian, [Iranian](https://en.wikipedia.org/wiki/Tepe_Sialk) and [Peruvian pyramids](https://de.wikipedia.org/wiki/Caral), which appeared some thousand years later.
 Central to this revolution were a bag of inventions, including *metallurgy*, *brewing*, proto-*writing*, *kingship* and the ***sail*** boat, which became a cult object in the [Ubaid period](https://en.wikipedia.org/wiki/Ubaid_period) - 3800BC.
 The first **carts** pulled by bulls, donkeys or horses appeared about the same time.
 This [Curgan Copper Conquest](https://www.academia.edu/14001057/Kurgan_Copper_Revolution) reached Egypt comparatively late, though one of its watermarks, [industrial brewing](https://www.researchgate.net/publication/298191529_City_of_the_hawk_-_From_ancient_breweries_to_the_earliest_mummies_excavations_at_Hierakonpolis_are_rewriting_the_origins_of_Egyptian_civilization), can be found as early as 3700BC.
 History often progresses in rising tides, but sometimes it spills over the world like a tsunami.
 Still this new dramatic wave reached remote China a thousand years later, the real push there came with the chariots.

 In in Jiroft, south Iran, a 5000 year old woman with a golden eye implant was [discovered](http://www.iranreview.org/content/Documents/Iran_s_Burnt_City.htm).
-With an outstanding 1.82 m tall (6 feet) she was much taller than ordinary women of her time (⋍3000BC).
+With an outstanding 1.82 m (6 feet) she was much taller than ordinary women of her time (⋍3000BC).
 We anticipate that genetic tests will show that she was indeed part of the proto-indo-european founding stock.

 The roots of the Persian language came via the region of Elam, south Iran, with its capital Susa on the eastern border of Sumeria.
-Strikingly the cultural artefacts of Egypt and Susa were nearly identical:
+Strikingly, the cultural artifacts of Egypt and Susa were nearly identical:

 ![susa-egypt.png](susa-egypt.png)
 Near identical building plans of the early temples and very similar early Egyptian and Sumerian [ceremonies](Hieros-gamos) clearly demonstrate that these are not mere trade-artefacts, but in fact proof of a common anchestry of both higher civilizations.

 Some context of this urbanization can be explored in the paper the [Kurgan Copper Revolution](https://www.academia.edu/14001057/Kurgan_Copper_Revolution)

-If nothing else the little introduction above demonstrates how well the world was connected even before the building of the pyramids.
-Proto-indo-europeans are sometimes treated as if they stopped at the gates of the superpowers of the time (Sumeria, Susa and Egypt) and had little or nothing to do with its elite.
+If nothing else, the little introduction above demonstrates how well the world was connected even before the building of the pyramids.
+Proto-Indo-Europeans are sometimes treated as if they stopped at the gates of the superpowers of the time (Sumeria, Susa and Egypt) and had little or nothing to do with its elite.
 Nothing could be further from the truth.

-Here we investigate how deeply the roots go and how the Egyptian system, its [cosmology](cosmos) and language are intertwined with our own:
+Here, we investigate how deeply the roots go and how the Egyptian system, its [cosmology](cosmos) and language are intertwined with our own:

 The Egyptian Hieroglyphic writing system started as a syllabary[➾](https://en.wikipedia.org/wiki/Syllabary) but soon converged to a rather small set of frequent signs and sounds plus [determinants](Determinants) (like [𓈉](𓈉) for land).